 - Invest in a high-efficiency fryer with faster recovery times and save energy.
-Better cooking efficiency and optimized idle rates can save 30 to 50 percent on the annual operational cost of a standard-efficiency fryer.
+Better cooking efficiency and optimized idle rates can save 30 to 50% on the annual operational cost of a standard-efficiency fryer.

 - Make your next conveyor oven a high-efficiency natural gas unit and save!
-A high-efficiency conveyor oven with the Foodservice Technology Center (FSTC) cooking energy efficiency rating can save 25 percent of the annual appliance energy cost.
+A high-efficiency conveyor oven with the Foodservice Technology Center (FSTC) cooking energy efficiency rating can save 25% of the annual appliance energy cost.

 - Lots of energy gets exhausted through your kitchen hood.
 A kitchen hood demand control ventilation (DCV) system will save you energy when your appliances are idling.
 Don’t blow those savings away!
-Install DCV and save approximately 30 percent of your hood system HVAC costs.
+Install DCV and save approximately 30% of your hood system HVAC costs.

 - Combi ovens diversify the kitchen’s cooking options and can help save energy.
-Consider a high-efficiency combi option, including those with the ENERGY STAR® logo, and potentially chop your costs by at least another 30 percent.
+Consider a high-efficiency combi option, including those with the ENERGY STAR® logo, and potentially chop your costs by at least another 30%.

-- Did you know 98 percent of chefs prefer cooking with natural gas?
-Due to excellent results and up to a 50 percent reduction in operating costs on high efficiency natural gas equipment, it’s the preferred choice of foodservice operators.
+- Did you know nearly 90% of chefs prefer cooking with natural gas?
+Due to excellent results and up to a 50% reduction in operating costs on high efficiency natural gas equipment, it’s the preferred choice of foodservice operators.